svidt/100-Days-of-Swift/README.md

 # 100 Days of Swift
 2023 Svidt –
-A repository for my personal journey through @twostraws 100 Days of Swift® - [Website](https://www.hackingwithswift.com/100)
+A repository for my personal journey through @twostraws 100 Days of Swift® [Website](https://www.hackingwithswift.com/100)
+I am solely doing this for my own learning.
+All credit goes to @twostraws, 100 Days of Swift®.

 **Day 1 - 12**
 [Introduction To Swift](/1-12%20Introduction%20to%20Swift/)